violentmonkey/violentmonkey.github.io/source/_posts/How-to-edit-scripts-with-your-favorite-editor.md

 Known issues
 ---
-- This won't work on Firefox due to the strict limitation on access to local files.
-See also [this on bugzilla](https://bugzilla.mozilla.org/show_bug.cgi?id=1266960).
+- In Firefox Violentmonkey is not allowed to access local files, so we have to start a local HTTP server for tracking.
+See [this on bugzilla](https://bugzilla.mozilla.org/show_bug.cgi?id=1266960).